Israel's Gaza attack 'beyond proportionality', Norway says

 Already a member?

-"The humanitarian consequences for civilians are catastrophic, the number of casualties, the amount of destruction and especially the enormous burden carried by children is, as we see it, in breach of what humanitarian norms and standards require," he said.
+"The humanitarian consequences for civilians are catastrophic — the number of casualties, the amount of destruction, and especially the enormous burden carried by children is, as we see it, in breach of what humanitarian norms and standards require," he said.

 Gahr Støre spoke in the margins of a yearly meeting of eight Nordic leaders and MPs that was held in the Norwegian parliament, the Storting.

-Israel has killed more than 8,000 people in Gaza, according to local health authorities, after Palestinian group Hamas killed 1,400 Israelis in a dawn raid on 7 October.
+Israel has killed more than 8,000 people in the Gaza Strip, according to local health authorities, after Palestinian group Hamas, which rules Gaza, killed 1,400 Israelis in a dawn raid on 7 October.

-The Geneva Convention, a post-WW2 international rulebook, says: "Launching an attack which may be expected to cause incidental loss of civilian life ... which would be excessive in relation to the concrete and direct military advantage anticipated, is prohibited".
+Article 51 of the Geneva Conventions, a post-WW2 international rulebook, says: "Launching an attack which may be expected to cause incidental loss of civilian life ... which would be excessive in relation to the concrete and direct military advantage anticipated, is prohibited".

-"Israel knows, that we condemn Hamas terror and that we defend Israel's right to defend itself.
-We demand that [Hamas'] hostages are released," Gahr Støre added.
+"Israel knows that we condemn Hamas' terror and that we defend Israel's right to defend itself.
+We demand that hostages [being held by Hamas] are released," Gahr Støre added.

 "At the same time, we require that proportionality is respected.
-And the extension of destruction and the humanitarian suffering happening now is beyond that", he said.
+And the extent of destruction and the humanitarian suffering happening now is beyond that", he said.

 The Gaza war has prompted pro-Palestinian and pro-Israeli protests in European cities, as well as a spike in antisemitic incidents.